Skip to Main Content

 6. Write a letter to the lender

-Write a letter of explanation describing why your credit has taken a hit.
+Write a letter of explanation describing why your credit score is low, especially if it has taken a recent hit.
 This letter should matter-of-factly explain credit issues — avoid catastrophizing — and include any relevant paperwork, like bankruptcy documentation.
 If your credit score was impacted by late payments due to job loss, for example, but you’re employed now, your lender can take this context into consideration.

 Lenders that offer home equity loans with bad credit